 While these cumulative traffic impacts could be mitigated to a less than significant level with restriping or additional travel lanes along Foothill and Mission Boulevards, the expanded roadway would require the elimination of on-street parking, negatively impact existing pedestrian facilities, and require the acquisition of private property for additional right-of-way, which is not feasible and would not be supported by the City.
-As a result, this traffic-related impact has been deemed significant and unavoidable and requires the City to adopt a Statement of Overriding Consideration for the project.
+Thus, traffic-related impacts were deemed significant and unavoidable requiring the City to adopt a Statement of Overriding Considerations for the project.

-Required CEQA Findings and Statement of Overriding Considerations: To certify an EIR for a project, the Planning Commission must find that mitigation measures have been required or incorporated into the project in order to substantially lessen the potentially significant environmental effects identified in the EIR.
-For those impacts that cannot be fully mitigated to a level of less than significant, the decision makers shall adopt a Statement of Overriding Considerations finding that the economic, legal, social, technological or other benefits of the project outweigh the project's significant and unavoidable environmental effects (CEQA Guidelines sections 15091 and 15093).
-Attachment II sets forth the requisite CEQA findings and a statement of overriding considerations related to significant and unavoidable impacts related to the proposed project.
+Required CEQA Findings and Statement of Overriding Considerations: To certify an EIR for a project, the City Council must find that mitigation measures have been required or incorporated into the project to substantially lessen the potentially significant environmental effects identified in the EIR.
+For those impacts that cannot be fully mitigated to a level of less than significant, the City Council must adopt a Statement of Overriding Considerations finding that the economic, legal, social, technological or other benefits of the project outweigh the project's significant and unavoidable environmental effects (CEQA Guidelines sections 15091 and 15093).
+Attachment II sets forth the requisite CEQA findings and a statement of overriding considerations related to significant and unavoidable impacts associated with the proposed project.

-Concurrent with the certification of an EIR, the deciding body must also adopt a Mitigation and Monitoring and Reporting Program (MMRP) (Attachment VI) that identifies timing and responsibility for mitigation implementation.
+Concurrent with the certification of an EIR, the City Council must also adopt a Mitigation and Monitoring and Reporting Program (MMRP) (Attachment V) that identifies timing and responsibility for mitigation implementation.

-ECONOMIC BENEFITS
+ECONOMIC IMPACT

-Economic Planning Systems, Inc, (EPS) prepared a Fiscal and Economic Impact Analysis of the proposed development (Attachment IX).
+Economic Planning Systems, Inc, (EPS) prepared a Fiscal and Economic Impact Analysis of the proposed development (Attachment X).
 The analysis, dated September 12, 2016, analyzed the project's employment generation; anticipated resident retail demand and impact on retail sales in the City, and demand for future retail tenants.
 Among the main findings, the study concluded that the project would:

-- Add approximately 452 middle income households whose expenditures would increase retail in the City by approximately \$12 million annually with the majority of those retail sales occurring in Downtown Hayward due to location of the project. - Generate approximately \$29 million in retail sales from the on-site commercial uses, after netting out on-site sales by project residents. - Add 1,182 construction-related jobs and 349 permanent jobs. - Provide opportunities for new anchor and retail tenant spaces to minimize sales "leakage" whereby residents leave the City to make purchases from undersupplied retailers and service providers within the City.
+- Add approximately 452 middle income households whose expenditures would increase retail in the City by approximately \$16 million annually, with the majority of those retail sales occurring in Downtown Hayward due to location of the project. - Generate approximately \$29 million in retail sales from the on-site commercial uses, after netting out on-site sales associated with project residents.
+The proposed development would be regional in nature due to the size of the commercial development and the individual tenant spaces resulting in significant expenditures by nonlocal consumers. - Add 1,182 construction-related jobs and 349 permanent jobs. - Provide opportunities for new anchor and retail tenant spaces to minimize sales "leakage," where residents would otherwise leave the City to make purchases from undersupplied retailers and service providers within the City.

-FISCAL IMPACTS
+FISCAL IMPACT